blinky893/jtd-personal-blog/docs/using-this-template/Quick-tips.md

 The **section name** in the main nav is from the the `index.md` file > front matter > **page title**.

-The `index.md` files are designed just to have an H1 heading and then a table of contents.
-The content for these pages is just the front matter plus an H1 heading:
+The default layout of `index.md` files is a **table of contents** - or TOC - that lists all the child pages in the section.
+This TOC is generated automatically.
+The only information you need to add to the file is the front matter and (optionally) an H1 heading to help keep the reader orientated:
 ```
 ---
 layout: default
 title: Using this template

-nav_order: 2 [or whatever position you want it to be in the main nav]
+# nav_order sets the position of the section in the main navigation
-has_children: true [because you're expecting to add other pages to the folder which will be referenced in the TOC.]
+nav_order: 2

+# has_children should be set to **true** so child pages appear inside the section.
+has_children: true
 ---
-# Section name
+# Heading 1

 ```